city-artificial-intelligence/kr-ml-proxximos/README.md

 # Knowledge representation for infection transmission risk prediction

 This repository contains the intial pipeline for building an OWL Ontology / Knowledge Graph from a real-time data location system (RTLS) SQL Dataset.
-Ontop ODBA mappings and SPARQL rules are used to generate categorical proximity, duration and intensity ranges of encounter events to provide inputs for downstream rule mining and Machine Learning.
+Ontop ODBA mappings and SPARQL rules are used to generate categorical proximity, duration and intensity ranges for encounter events to provide inputs for downstream rule mining and Machine Learning.

 ![alt text](screenshots/proxximos_arch.drawio.png)